cofoeducistudent/BMMDB_c/README.md

 * The system will allow them to post an AFFILIATE LINK , that can go to a site of their choosing.
 This is to incentivize reviewers to post many quality  reviews and benefit by allowing that link to go to a site of their choosing.
 From here they can have a central affiliate links to many products to make monetary gains.

+<a id="databasestructure"></a>
 > ### DATABASE STRUCTURE ###

 **MongoDB version Atlas is used.**
 I chose to use the atlas version of mongo, because the database is provided as a service online in the cloud.
-This means that the provider will maintain the database and fix any failing during run-time.
+This means that the provider will maintain the database and fix any failings during run-time.
 So far as your code is fine , the system should function.
 Note the project is for the purpose of the course.
 If this site was to be deployed in a real scenario of course, a discussion would be had with the client as to the database version required, as they may already have a mondo database.

 As MongoDB is a document based database, the content will be 'collections' with fields representing each element of data.
 The site is built on this database structure.
 The database and collections are represented below.